DeanParkin/Coppice/README.md

 # Coppice
-front page front-end design for a
+front page front-end design for a garden center in wishaw